notkuroneko/DES/README.md

             28    29   30    31    32    1
 </pre>
   + Bitwise XOR the 48-bit permutated stream with the 48-bit keystream
   + Divide the new stream into 8 streams of 6 each.
 For every 6 bits, take the first bit and the last bit and convert into decimal to get the row index, and take the remaining bits and convert into decimal to get the column index.
-Obtain the value from the indexes and convert into binary.
-Use the S(i) table for the i-th stream and form a 32-bit stream from these tables:
+Obtain the value in the S-box from the indexes and convert into binary.
+Use the S(i)-box for the i-th stream and form a 32-bit stream from these tables:
 <pre>
                              S1